glen9527/Java-8-Lambdas-zh/docs/ch4.md

 }
 ```

-A diagram showing the complete inheritance hierachy
-Figure 4-5.
-A diagram showing the complete inheritance hierarchy
+<Figures figure="4-5">A diagram showing the complete inheritance hierarchy</Figures>

 Put simply: class wins.
 The motivation for this decision is that default methods are designed primarily to allow binary compatible API evolution.
 Allowing classes to win over any default methods simplifies a lot of inheritance scenarios.